FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### Strict-Transport-Security (HSTS)

 This header forces the browser to use only secure (HTTPS) connections.
-To set the HSTS on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, use the following server configuration options:
+To set the HSTS on {{< SecureTransport/componentshortname  >}}, use the following server configuration options:

 -   `Admin.Security.Hsts.enabled` – Enables/disables HSTS for the Administration Tool server.
 Boolean, the default is `true`.
 -   `Admin.Security.Hsts.max-age` –The max-age directive in the HSTS header for the Administration Tool server, in seconds.
 The default is `15768000` (6 months).